 Zoning and Future Developments When Buying a House

-Zoning is the legal framework that determines how land may be used, and it forms one of the key due-diligence checks in the complete home buying process in South Africa.
-It sets the rules for what may be built on a property, including height, density, and boundary setbacks.
-Future developments are planned changes to surrounding land, recorded in municipal Integrated Development Plans, that will affect a property's environment, desirability, and value after transfer.
+Zoning is the legal framework that decides how land may be used, and it's one of the key due-diligence checks in any purchase.
+It sets the rules for what may be built on a property, including height, density, and how close to the boundary you can go.
+Future developments are the planned changes to surrounding land, recorded in municipal Integrated Development Plans, that will shape a property's setting, appeal, and value long after transfer.

 Key takeaways